MithrilMan/MithrilShards/docs/shards/web-api/using-webapishard.md

 If you are creating an application where a public area is never needed, you may want to use this property rather than relying on external configuration file that may be missing or edited.

+### PublicApiDescription

+This settings allow to customize the description used to describe public API.
+Defaults to `Mithril Shards public API`.

+### Title

+Configures the Swagger UI page title, useful for branding.
+Defaults to `Mithril Shards Web API`.

 ## WebApiSettings